 That’s where the draft ended.
 I didn’t know it at the time, but I’d actually be in that boot for ten weeks and would be in physical therapy for the next six months.
 I had called a physical therapist on that Tuesday morning, went in for an evaluation, and got a referral to a podiatrist.
 Luckily, my podiatrist got me in for an X-Ray that afternoon, but never in a million years did I think I would be leaving that office in a boot that night.
 And I couldn’t have ever fathomed all that was to come over the next six months!

 The number one question I got when I had that boot on was “How did you do it?!”
 And quite simply, a stress fracture is a crack in your bone resulting from overuse.
-Too much of a bad thing can be a bad thing, you guys.
+Too much of a good thing can be a bad thing, you guys.
 I didn’t realize it at the time, but my workout habits were erring on the side of unhealthy.
 And once I got through the six months of physical therapy, it was time for me to figure out what a healthy workout schedule looked like.

 Before I got injured, my best friend was teaching fitness.
 So working out twice a day really didn’t seem that crazy, in my mind… She was sometimes teaching three classes a day!
-But I still remember telling my therapist about my what my typical week looked like and the look on her face when I was trying to downplay it.
+But I still remember telling my therapist about what my typical week looked like and the look on her face when I was trying to downplay it.
 “Well, they’re different workouts when I work out twice a day, so it’s really not that intense.”
-(As a bit of a side note, I had just started seeing her a week or two before I fractured my ankle because of all that was transpiring with my parents’ divorce and honestly, it was divine timing.
-Not being able to work out definitely took it’s toll on me mentally and I’m so grateful I already had her in my life once that happened!)
+(As a bit of a side note, I had just started seeing her a week or two before I fractured my ankle because of all that was transpiring with my parent’s divorce and honestly, it was divine timing.
+Not being able to work out definitely took its toll on me mentally and I’m so grateful I already had her in my life once that happened!)

 So yeah, I didn’t realize it at the time, but hindsight is always 20/20.
 I was doing the GD most, especially in December and January when I was going through a lot with my family.
 I wasn’t really in the mood to socialize or go out, so intense exercise was how I was coping with everything, which is how I ended up in the boot.